-Using a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you can expect, it won’t work well or at all if you see an error code on the display.
-The specific error code offers useful information about the underlying problem, something a professional technician can use to offer solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much sooner.

-Here are seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can fix it and the approximate cost to do so.
-Keep in mind that while the price will ultimately be dependent on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs along with any specific parts needed to finish repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you can address it and the projected cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components needed to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they uncover the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of bare copper.
-After they find the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the proper amount of bare copper.
+Once they pinpoint the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
 When this problem persists, the backup battery in your thermostat drains and the thermostat will finally shut down.
-In the event the breakers are on, you can search a handful of other places before contacting a professional technician.
+Presuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and deliver power through a USB cable.
-In the event it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will probably be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power by using a USB cable.
+If it presents error code 195, you can continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician can meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+A technician will meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still stop you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical damage.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience identifying and fixing electrical issues.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This will sometimes be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.